24 Feb Radical Craft: Explorations in Creativity

 The eight weekly sessions, culminated in an exhibition at ActionSpace, which was attended by Andrew’s family, ActionSpace artists and staff, Trevor, Emma from Craftspace and Laura Hamilton, co-curator of Radical Craft.

-The results of the research will be available in the Radical Craft exhibition.
+The results of the research were on show in the Radical Craft exhibition which toured venue in the UK 2016-17.

 All photographs are by Trevor H. J. Marchand